Mupli/mupli-core/README.md

 And mainly created for monolith servers.

+### Microservices
-It can be be used microservices, but later you will need to split code base or deploy same codebase but with tags ( tags="user-microservice")
+It can be be used for microservices, but you will need to split code base or deploy same codebase but with tags ( tags="user-microservice").
+I think for Startups and MVP go with monolith approach.
+If you start earning and find bootlenecks then split project in multiservices.

+Important Tip: Code sharing between projects should be done via modules.
+If you share using node js imports/require you will endup with spagethi code and yout code will not be resuable nor split_able.